massgravel/massgrave.dev/online_kms.md

 ## Debug Mode

--   With debug mode, we can get a log file with more details of activation script process and it can be used to troubleshoot the activation issues.
+-   With debug mode, we can get a log file with more details of the activation script process and it can be used to troubleshoot the activation issues.

--   In Online KMS option, you can enable `Debug Mode` by pressing 6.
-When the activation is run with Debug Mode enabled, it creates a log file which contains details of activation process, this is useful to detect activation errors.
+-   In the Online KMS option, you can enable `Debug Mode` by pressing 6.
+When the activation is run with Debug Mode enabled, it creates a log file that contains details of the activation process, this is useful to detect activation errors.
 You can send that log to us to check.
 Check troubleshoot heading.

 ------------------------------------------------------------------------

 ## Command line Switches

--   This is applicable only in separate files version. `Online_KMS_Activation\Activate.cmd`
+-   This is applicable only in separate file versions. `Online_KMS_Activation\Activate.cmd`

--   If any parameter is used then script will automatically run in unattended mode.
+-   If any parameter is used then the script will automatically run in unattended mode.

 Below the switches are divided into four groups, you can use the combination of switches from only one group at a time.